Egeeio/egee-xyz/ocs.md

 The name Androgee comes from _Android_ and _Egee_ because I wanted a super clever name for my [Discord bot](https://github.com/egee-irl/androgee-legacy).

-The API key got leaked and Androgee griefed the Discord server.
-After that, I got the idea that Androgee would be an antagonist to Egee.

-Androgee is a relatively basic protogen that resembles Egee.
-He is seemingly under the control of Egee.
-For now.
+Androgee is a relatively basic protogen that somewhat resembles Egee.
+He is Egee's sidekick, a bit like Yoshi to Mario or Rush to Megaman.

 ## Felicity
 ![]({{ 'public/felicityby_@rainiing.jpg' | relative_url }})